AnswerDotAI/pythonrunscript/README.md

 ###  pip.wtf

-I haven't tried this but it seems like a great solution if you want your scripts to have zero install-time dependencies, not even pythonrunscript itself.
+I haven't tried this but it seems like an inspired solution if you want your scripts to have zero install-time dependencies, not even pythonrunscript itself.

 It's just eight lines of code which defines a function which you then add directly to your script.
 In your script, calling this function will install the script's dependencies and run it using them.
 Beautiful.